 What a year.
 Can we agree it’s high time for your Yosemite winter getaway?
-This winter wonderland of granite and ice, towering trees framed by deep azure sky, made all the more magic by an overnight snowfall, is really the perfect place to gather and celebrate the season.
-Here are a just a few of our favorites places to stay in Yosemite Mariposa, where national park outdoor recreation meets small-town charm and “chill.”
+The winter months in Yosemite make it a winter wonderland of granite and ice, towering trees frame the deep azure sky, made all the more magic by an overnight snowfall, Yosemite is really the perfect place to gather and celebrate the season.
+Here are just a few of our favorite places to stay in Yosemite Mariposa during this time of year, where national park outdoor activities like cross country skiing and snowboarding, meet small-town charm and “chill.
+Skip the long lines at a crowded ski resort, or the muggy warm weather in a tropical destination, and breathe in the crisp air of Mariposa County on a Yosemite winter vacation.

 Get a taste of #RVLife with a stay in a private and stylish AutoCamp trailer.

-Double-take when passing an Airstream on the highway and wonder what it would be like?
-Then include AutoCamp Yosemite on your short list for Yosemite Mariposa lodging.
+Do you Double-take when passing an Airstream on the highway and wonder what it would be like to take a road trip through the picturesque Yosemite Mariposa County?
+Then include AutoCamp Yosemite on your short list for Yosemite winter vacation lodging.
 A collection of stylish accommodations in aluminum Airstream suites and luxurious tents, AutoCamp Yosemite is located in foresty Midpines, just minutes from Yosemite National Park’s Arch Rock Gate on all-season Highway 140.
+Be sure to check requirements for tire chains before you depart!

 Enjoy plenty of fresh air at the spa at Yosemite Bug Rustic Mountain Resort.